NixOS/nix/doc/manual/src/expressions/build-script.md

 # Build Script

+Here is the builder referenced from Hello's Nix expression (stored in `pkgs/applications/misc/hello/ex-1/builder.sh`):

-    source $stdenv/setup
+    source $stdenv/setup ①

-    PATH=$perl/bin:$PATH
+    PATH=$perl/bin:$PATH ②

-    tar xvfz $src
+    tar xvfz $src ③
     cd hello-*
-    ./configure --prefix=$out
+    ./configure --prefix=$out ④
-    make
+    make ⑤
     make install

-[example\_title](#ex-hello-builder) shows the builder referenced from Hello's Nix expression (stored in `pkgs/applications/misc/hello/ex-1/builder.sh`).
 The builder can actually be made a lot shorter by using the *generic builder* functions provided by `stdenv`, but here we write out the build steps to elucidate what a builder does.
 It performs the following steps:

-  - When Nix runs a builder, it initially completely clears the environment (except for the attributes declared in the derivation).
+1. When Nix runs a builder, it initially completely clears the environment (except for the attributes declared in the derivation).
     For instance, the `PATH` variable is empty\[1\].
 This is done to prevent undeclared inputs from being used in the build process.
 If